Stop Enabling Your Addicted Adult Child

 Sometimes, crises occur that send children back home such as a bad breakup, problems at college, or health issues.
 This is acceptable as long as there is a plan in place for the adult child to become independent.

-Try not to be adversarial as you encourage your child to become more independent.
+Try not to be adversarial as you encourage a child to become more independent.
 The goal is to be supportive and understanding with a collaborative mindset.
-Be calm, firm, and non-controlling in your demeanor as you express these guiding expectations below to motivate your adult child toward healthy independence:
+Be calm, firm, and non-controlling in your demeanor as you express these guiding expectations to motivate your adult child toward healthy independence:

 1. Encourage working children to contribute part of their pay for room and board.

 2. Don't indiscriminately give money.
 Providing spending money should be contingent on children’s efforts toward independence.

 3. Develop a response that you can offer in the event that you are caught off guard.
 Agree that you won’t give an answer for certain time period whether it be the next morning or at least 24 hours.
 For example, the next time you get an urgent call that says, “I need money,” respond by saying, “I’ll have to talk it over with your father [or mother]," (or, if you are single, “I’ll have to think it over") and "we’ll get back to you tomorrow.”
 This will allow you time to consider it and give you a chance to think and talk about it beforehand.
 It will also show that you are remaining steady in your course while presenting a united front.